 Epilepsy Action will be using the research to inform the organisation's future work.
 What do you think about the results of this study?
 Do you have a story to tell about being discriminated against or feeling stigmatised?
 Or do you have a positive experience to share about your epilepsy?
 Get in touch and let us know – email email@example.com

-The study was carried out by Dr Emily Holmes, Siobhan Bourke and Dr Catrin Plumpton at the University of Bangor.
+The study was carried out by Dr Emily Holmes, Siobhan Bourke and Dr Catrin Plumpton at Bangor University.
 It consisted of an online survey of 3,875 people.
 The sample of people represented the UK based on population characteristics such as age, gender, ethnicitiy and education.
 Read the full study findings here: www.seizure-journal.com/article/S1059-1311(18)30684-8/fulltext